francoisstamant/cheap_flights_finder/README.md

 # Description

 Code that scrapes flights from https://www.ca.kayak.com/flights for specified dates/destinations.
 If price found is deemed low enough for the user, an email alert with the site URL is sent to specified email address.
-Code can be run periodically using a task scheduler.
+Code can be run periodically using a task scheduler (Windows in my case).
 Way to buy cheap flights, avoid paying high prices.

 flight_scraping.py file contains the full code